Virginia Rate Stability Regulation

 The regulation has helped curb long-term care insurance rate increases in Virginia because it forces long-term care insurance companies to lower their profits if they seek a rate increase.

-Georgia enacted a long-term care insurance regulation on October 1, 2008.
-Georgia residents purchasing long-term care insurance after that date are protected by Georgia’s Rate Stability Regulation.
+West Virginia enacted a long-term care insurance regulation on October 1st, 2009.
+West Virginia residents purchasing long-term care insurance after that date are protected by West Virginia’s Rate Stability Regulation.

 Maryland Rate Stability Regulation